 - 1. Friendly reminder no learning lost (might be through eye contact or a hand signal) - 2.
-Informal warning no learning lost (might be a guiet reminder at the pupil's desk)

-- 3. Formal warning 1 and opportunity for a 'Brain break 'in the classroom or 'cloud time' or use of Thrive in 5.
-Sanctions may be used following this.
+Warning no learning lost (might be a quiet reminder at the pupil's desk).
+Time given to change behaviour. - 3.
+Last chance speak privately to the pupil and offer the opportunity for a 'Brain break 'in the classroom or different area of school.
+Script to support this.
+Consequences may be used following this ie Teacher might ask child to stay back for 2 minutes at playtime to discuss further.
 CPOMS maybe needed if this is a daily occurrence. - 4.
-Formal warning 2 opportunity to reflect on behaviour away from the classroom.
-Sanctions may be used following this.
-Parental notification may be needed at the end of the day if this step is being reached regularly.
-CPOMS recording at this stage. - 5.
-Intervention and support from SLT and nurture staff.
-Parental notification and discussions to take place including sanctions and support to help pupil meet behaviour standards in the future. - 6.
+Time out Intervention and support from SLT and nurture staff.
+This step may use timeout in a different classroom if the 'brain break' hasn't supported regulation or behaviour.
+It is important to note the SLT will provide the pupil with time out to support regulation but the staff involved in the incident will need to work with SLT and the pupil to resolve the issue.
+Parental notification and discussions may need to take place to support pupil to meet behaviour standards in the future. - 5.
 Follow up, reflect, repair.
-This may be used after 3,4 or 5.
+This should always be used after step 4 but maybe needed after step 3 at times.
+It should be carried out by the member of staff who was involved in the incident NOT SLT.